 - the Ten Principles of the UN Global Compact

 - the National Action Plan on Business and Human Rights (Germany)

 Implementation in corporate guidelines

-The human rights issues we focus on and which have been derived from these frames of reference to enable us to fulfil our due diligence obligations form part of our Integrity Code and the Daimler Supplier Sustainability Standards.
+The human rights issues we focus on and which have been derived from these frames of reference to enable us to fulfil our due diligence obligations form part of our Integrity Code, our Principles of Social Responsibility and Human Rights, and the Daimler Supplier Sustainability Standards.

 Our Integrity Code sets out clearly what we understand by integrity, which rules apply to everyone and which principles we follow.
 A central principle is respect for human rights.
 Daimler rejects all forms of discrimination in hiring and employment, slavery, child labour, threats against people who defend human rights and other human rights violations.
 The protection of the fundamental labour rights is important to Daimler.

 For us, social responsibility and the respect for human rights are essential for the long-term success of our company.
 Our Principles summarise our long-standing commitment to human rights.
 The Principles are the binding basis for the implementation of human rights standards at Daimler and have been adopted by the Board of Management, the General Works Council and the World Employee Committee of Daimler AG together with the international trade union federation IndustriALL Global Union.
 In this way, the company is supplementing and further specifying the requirements for compliance with human rights in the Daimler Integrity Code, and updating the Principles of Social Responsibility that have existed since 2002.
 At the same time, we are fulfilling a requirement of the German Supply Chain Due Diligence Act and the UN Guiding Principles on Business and Human Rights.

 These Principles are binding around the world for all employees of Daimler as well as all controlled Daimler Group companies.